XVimProject/XVim/README.md

 -----------------

 Download source code and build XVim.xcodeproj.
-It automatically build and installs the plugin into the correct directory.
+It automatically builds and installs the plugin into the correct directory.

-If you are building it with Xcode 4.2 for Snow Leopard change the build setting.
-Open project editing page and set "Mac OS X Deployment Target" to "10.6" and build it.
+If you want to build with Xcode 4.2 for Snow Leopard, you will first need to change the build settings.
+Open the project editing page, and set "Mac OS X Deployment Target" to "10.6".

-Then restart Xcode.
+After a build, to use XVim, you should restart Xcode.

 Uninstall
 =============